haetamoudi/integration-docs/winlog.md

 To collect logs via Winlog, select **Collect logs via Winlog** and configure the following parameters:

 - Event IDs: A list of included and excluded (blocked) event IDs.
 The value is a comma-separated list.
-The accepted values are single event IDs to include (e.g. 4624), a range of event IDs to include (e.g. 4700-4800), and single event IDs to exclude (e.g. -4735).
+The accepted values are single event IDs to include (for example, 4624), a range of event IDs to include (for example, 4700-4800), and single event IDs to exclude (for example, -4735).
 Limit 22 IDs.